hackclub/camp/2016/playbook/ACTIVITIES.md

 If you'd like to be added/removed from the list, please let [@MaxWofford](https://github.com/MaxWofford) ([@msw](https://starthackclub.slack.com/messages/@msw/) on Slack) know.

+## Howdy

+Howdy.ai will be running scheduled tasks with the hackers.
+Facilitators should add new hackers to each activity when the hackers sign up.

 # One-on-ones

 One-on-ones between hackers and facilitators are a way of getting personalized feedback about camp and curriculum.
 A hacker and facilitator break off from the group and have a personal chat about how the hacker is doing.
 It's recommended to follow the same format as [Hack Club's one-on-ones](https://github.com/hackclub/meta/blob/master/meetings/2015-06-16_one_on_ones.m)